2kranki/gen/README.md

 example.
 See the *misc* directory in this repo for the controlling JSON files and [app01](https://github.com/2kranki/app01) repostiory for the generated  code.

+If you are new to Golang, I strongly recommend that you buy "The GO Programming Language" by Alan Donovan and Brian Kernighan.
+It is an excellent book and reference.
+I also bought "GO in Action" by William Kennedy but I can not recommend it.
+"The GO Programming Language" book is far superior from my point of view and is a great reference on the language and its libraries.